News

 Generative AI

-Generative AI stems from AI systems known as large language models (LLMs), which are trained on data and computer power.
-These models learn language patterns to predict the next word, with results ranging from research reports to data crunching.
-LLMs can also be trained on images and video to create tools that generate photos, movies, or 3D games.
-Another use is debugging and generating computer code.
+Generative AI is built on large language models (LLMs), which are trained on vast amounts of data and computing power.
+These models learn language patterns to predict the next word, enabling the creation of various content types, from research reports to data analysis.
+LLMs can also be trained on images and videos to generate photos, movies, or 3D games.
+Another application is debugging and generating computer code.

-Tech giants are building AI data centers to train and run internal AI models and host AI cloud computing for customers.
-Many in the tech industry consider generative AI the next big tech platform.
+Tech giants are investing in AI data centers to train and run internal AI models and host AI cloud computing for customers.
+Many in the tech industry view generative AI as the next major technological platform, with the potential to revolutionize various sectors.

 AI Risks